Beverly Cleary redefined children's literature for a generation of young readers.

 In addition to being beloved by kids for generations, Cleary's work is widely critically acclaimed.
 She won a Newbery Medal for Dear Mr. Henshaw and Newbery Honors for Ramona Quimby, Age 8 and Ramona and Her Father, as well as the 1981 National Book Award for Ramona and Her Mother.
 Her books have sold 91 million copies and been published in over 25 languages, and in recognition of her contributions to children's literature, she received the 1975 Laura Ingalls Wilder Award from the American Library Association for her "substantial and lasting contributions to children's literature."
 She was also named a Library of Congress Living Legend in 2000 and received the National Medal of Arts in 2003.

-Looking back at the end of her long career, Cleary reflects that what makes her work so enduring is largely thanks to her keen ability to remember what it's like to be a child and evoke those memories in her stories.
-"I'm just lucky," she insists.
+Looking back at the end of her long career, Cleary once reflected that what makes her work so enduring is largely thanks to her keen ability to remember what it's like to be a child and evoke those memories in her stories.
+"I'm just lucky," she insisted.
 "I do have very clear memories of childhood.
 I find that many people don't but I'm just very fortunate that I have that kind of memory."
-All in all, she says, "I've had an exceptionally happy career."
+All in all, she said, "I've had an exceptionally happy career."

 Books By and About Beverly Cleary